lafet1/bachelor_thesis/README.md

 Files which include data download, cleaning and wrangling are not included.

 These scripts were mostly written between 03-2017 and 05-2017.
+Code is not polished.